 Register for this workshop here:

-This 8 week course is designed to take your nascent idea and bring it into physical form.
-I have found that most people have a comfort zone of writing: either they like describing a place but are afraid of characters, or they like writing dreaming stuff but it's never funny, or they can write technical pieces but don't know how to animate a story.
+This eight week course is designed to take your nascent idea and bring it into physical form.
+I have found that most people have a comfort zone of writing: either they like describing a place but are afraid of characters, or they like writing dreamy stuff but it's never funny, or they can write technical pieces but don't know how to animate a story.
 I think it's worth spending a week each on different phases of writing and see how they all can add up to a more complete piece for us.

 This Course Includes:

 • An email every Monday morning explaining the mode for the week with personal experiences.

 • A recommended reading/ viewing list of examples that illustrate the theme.